 Fields of Knowledge

-Evoking the memories of old agriculture fields in Ramat Efal, The proposal for a new education campus integrates a series of linear ‘ knowledge fields’ into a rich and varied learning experience, weaving together exteriors with interiors, the public and the community.
+Evoking the memories of old agricultural fields in Ramat Efal, the proposal for a new education campus integrates a series of linear “knowledge fields” into a rich and varied learning experience, weaving together exteriors with interiors, the public and the community.

-Functioning as a focal point for the new neighbourhood, the slightly elevated ‘Campus Village’ is transforming a public pathway from a shortcut to a destination, creating a vertical division between the restricted learning environments on higher levels and the public functions (media centre, theatre, sport facilities etc) accessible to all along a lower ‘park’ pathway.
+Functioning as a focal point for the new neighbourhood, the slightly elevated “Campus Village” transforms an existing public pathway to a pedestrian destination, creating a vertical division between the restricted learning environments on higher levels and the public functions that are easily accessible along a lower park pathway. (media centre, theatre, sport facilities)